rigljs/rigl/README.md

 </html>
 ```

-To get its value in the component template, the **$attr** utility property is applied:
+To get its value in the component template, the **$attr** service property is applied:

 ```html
 <r-header>